jeromeguillaume/kong-plugin-http-call-on-response/README.md

 ```

 ## Options
-Two options are available in the `header_filter` or `body_filter` phases to workaround the limitation:
+Two options are available in the `header_filter` or `body_filter` phases to build a custom plugin and workaround the limitation:
 1) **Asynchronous** call of the Http Endpoint
 - Use `ngx.timer.at` for invoking asynchronously a Lua function (called `asyncHttpCall`) in a background "light thread"
 - The `asyncHttpCall` function is in charge of doing a `request_uri` (from `resty.http` library) and calling the Http Endpoint